Certified Health IT Product List (CHPL)

 In the ONC HIT Certification Program, Developers or Vendors with questions about their EHR product’s CHPL listing should contact the ONC-Authorized Certification Body (ONC-ACB) who certified the product.
 Additional information on certification and testing laboratories may be found here.

 For questions about products certified in the Temporary Certification Program (TCP), Developers or Vendors should contact the ONC-Authorized Testing and Certification Body (ONC-ATCB) that certified the product.

 CMS EHR Incentive Payments

-The Centers Medicare and Medicaid Services (CMS) EHR Incentive Programs provide incentive payments to EPs and EHs as they adopt CEHRT and demonstrate Meaningful Use.
+The Centers for Medicare and Medicaid Services (CMS) EHR Incentive Programs provide incentive payments to EPs and EHs as they adopt, implement, upgrade or demonstrate meaningful use of certified EHR technology.
 For information on registration and attestation, visit the CMS EHR Incentive Programs website.